 Mrs Hill described Harry Leslie as a surly type who rarely smiled,' but we knew if business was good because he would wear a flower in his buttonhole', others referred to him as a small dapper man who looked more like a lay preacher that a concert promoter.
 Other members of the family worked with him at the Pavilion, his mother Isabella worked in the box office, his sister-in-law Minnie also helped at the box office.
-His daughter Mabel became the company manager after serving her 'time' in the Nobodies, this was a troupe Harry Leslie created and was also very popular.
+His daughter Mabel became the company manager after serving her 'time' in the Nobodies, a very popular troupe that Harry Leslie created.

 Photo below of the Nobodies

 The poster illustration below is probably from a May 1914 production.
 The poster was at Oxford Road railway station and was very big, approx 250 square feet.
 Freddy Batters was a Nottingham comedian who regularly performed with 'The Nobodies'.

 Photograph below is a autographed portrait of Freddie Batters - at the bottom of the image a faint note;

 Harry Leslies 'NOBODIES' War Charities.

 Photograph below is a an autographed portrait of Frances (Fanny Trayne),

 she is billed in the poster above, - at the bottom of the postcard again was a faint note; Harry Leslies 'NOBODIES' War Charities.

 The quote from the Era newspaper; "Miss Francis Trayne, soprano, has a charming voice, and always does well, her rendering of ‘Dearest Heart’ and ‘Fairy Dream’ being a fine exhibition of vocal skill".